 Transportation in Elk Neck State Park

-Driving directions to Elk Neck State Park are fairly simple, so you should have no problems finding the entrance, regardless of which direction you come from.
-Keep in mind though that the highway that you’ll need to take to get to the park is narrow and windy.
-This shouldn’t be any problem, but if you might want to take it slow when taking a big, heavy RV.
+Driving directions to Elk Neck State Park are fairly simple, so you should have no problems finding the entrance.
+All of the visitors to the park will be heading southbound since the park is located on a peninsula, regardless of which direction you come from.
+One thing to keep in mind though is that the highway that you’ll need to take to get to the park is narrow and windy.
+This shouldn’t be any problem, however, you might want to take it slow if you are traveling in a large and heavy RV.

 Parking outside of the campground can be limited, especially when it comes to RVs and large vehicles.
 If you brought another smaller vehicle, it’s best to set up your RV at a campsite, then venture out in your car.
 There are also several overflow parking areas available in case parking gets too limited.